 Every hour, 1 million profiles are viewed on LinkedIn.
 4 million comments are made on Instagram.
 167 million views are generated on YouTube.
 21 million tweets are posted on Twitter.
 And 8 million photos are uploaded to Facebook.

 With breathtaking stats like these, it’s no wonder that most forward-thinking business executives want to use social media to attract new clients.
 And for tech-savvy businesses in the data center, cloud services, and mission-critical industries, the business growth potential is even more pronounced.

 So what can sales and marketing professionals do to use social media to grow data center sales results?

 No company should start using social media just for the sake of being there -- unless that company owner is just chasing celebrity and vanity metrics -- which most data center and cloud services providers don't have the luxury to do.

 There's a number to work towards.
 By collecting website leads, you have something to measure.
-Although it would be a huge percentage increase, because small numbers are involved, it seems attainable.
+Although it would be a huge percentage increase, it seems attainable because small numbers are involved.
 Because qualified leads fill the sales funnel, it's relevant to the business' growth plans.
-And there's a deadline - it's time bound.
+And there's a deadline - it's time-bound.

 Know Your Buyer Personas

-This way you can make sure that you're focusing on the channels that are most important to your company's primary economic buyers.
+This way, you can ensure that you're focusing on the channels most important to your company's primary economic buyers.
 (Also, social media can be a great way to research your buyer personas and what's most relevant to them.)